Insight • UX

 What to do next

 Pick one product surface where engagement is weak and task completion is low.
-Apply one or two mechanics from this article, measure the impact, and iterate.
-Start with progress tracking, as it is the easiest to implement and the hardest to get wrong.
+Apply one or two mechanics from this article, measure the impact and iterate.
+Start with progress tracking.
+It is the easiest to implement and the hardest to get wrong.

 If you want help designing gamification that serves users rather than exploiting them, book a call or explore our services.